-We have established a broad U.S. and international intellectual property rights portfolio around our cancer-targeting alkylphospholipid technology platform including LIGHT, HOT and COLD.
+We have established a broad U.S. and international intellectual property rights portfolio around our proprietary cancer-targeting PLE technology platform including LIGHT, HOT and GLOW2.

 Our proprietary rights include patents and patent applications that are either owned by us or exclusively licensed to us by the University of Michigan (the "Michigan patents").
-LIGHT and HOT are covered by the Michigan patents that provide compound (composition of matter) coverage in the US and Canada and expire in 2016.
-Our patents and applications cover methods of use, composition and method of manufacture related to LIGHT, HOT and COLD.
+LIGHT and HOT are covered by the Michigan patents that provide compound (composition of matter) coverage in the U.S. and Canada and expire in 2016.
+Our patents and applications cover methods of use, composition and method of manufacture related to LIGHT, HOT, GLOW2 and other PLEs.
 Many of these patents and applications are filed in key commercial markets worldwide.
 These patents will generally expire between 2025 and 2030 unless extended.

-In particular, LIGHT is covered by the Michigan compound patents as well as two of our U.S. patents, one of which is directed to its use for virtual colonoscopy (expiring 2025) and another of which is directed to its use for in vitro diagnostics (expiring 2025).
-LIGHT is also covered by pending U.S. and European patent applications directed to its use for in vivo diagnostics and once issued should expire in 2025.
-Lastly, the use of LIGHT for diagnostics purposes with cancer stem cells is pending in the U.S., Europe, and Japan.
+In particular, LIGHT is covered by the Michigan patents as well as two of our U.S. patents, one of which is directed to its use for virtual colonoscopy (expiring 2025) and another of which is directed to its use for in vitro diagnostics (expiring 2025).
+LIGHT is also covered by pending U.S., Japanese and European patent applications directed to its use for in vivo diagnostics and once issued should expire in 2025.
+Lastly, the use of LIGHT for diagnostic purposes with cancer stem cells is pending in the U.S., Japan and Europe.
 Patents resulting from these applications are expected to expire in 2030.

 HOT is covered by two additional series of our patents and applications aside from the Michigan patents.
 The first is directed to a method of use for cancer therapy and has also been filed in Europe and Japan, in addition to the U.S. These are expected to expire in 2025.
-Secondly, an application directed to cancer stem-cell therapy is pending in the U.S., Europe, and Japan.
+Secondly, an application directed to cancer stem-cell therapy is pending in the U.S., Europe, Russia and Japan.
 Patents resulting from these applications are expected to expire in 2030.
 Some of these resulting patents may be extendable on a country-by-country basis.

-COLD is covered by a series of pending applications directed to methods of using COLD for cancer therapy and is expected to be filed/nationalized in foreign countries by 2012.
-These patents, once issued, would expire in 2030.
-Some of these resultant patents may be extendable on a country-by-country basis.
+GLOW2 is covered by patent applications directed to the compound, methods of use and method of manufacture that have been filed in U.S., Europe, Russia and Japan.
+Patents resulting from these applications are expected to expire in 2029.
+Some of these resulting patents may be extendable on a country-by-country basis.

-Separate from any patent protection and following product approval by regulatory authorities, data exclusivity may be available for HOT and COLD for up to 10 years on a country-by-country basis (e.g., up to 5 years in the U.S.).
+Separate from any patent protection and following product approval by regulatory authorities, data exclusivity may be available for various compounds for up to 10 years on a country-by-country basis (e.g., up to 5 years in the U.S.).

-The early termination of the University of Michigan license agreement would result in the loss of our rights to use the covered patents, which could severely delay, inhibit or eliminate our ability to develop and commercialize compounds based on the licensed patents.
+The early termination of the University of Michigan license agreement would result in the loss of our rights to use the covered patents.

-In addition to the above noted patents/applications directed to LIGHT, HOT and COLD, we own other patents/applications directed to different forms of alkylphospholipids and methods of manufacturing of alkylphospholipids.
+In addition to the above noted patents/applications directed to LIGHT, HOT and GLOW2, we own other patents/applications directed to different forms of phospholipid ethers and methods of manufacturing of phospholipid ethers.

-We also own all intellectual property rights worldwide (excluding Russia and the other states of the former Soviet Union, the "Russian Territory") related to our clinical-stage pipeline compound, NOV-002, and other pre-clinical compounds based on oxidized glutathione.
+We also own all intellectual property rights in the U.S and Europe related to our clinical-stage pipeline compound, NOV-002, and other preclinical compounds based on oxidized glutathione.
 Issued composition-of-matter patents cover proprietary formulations of oxidized glutathione that do not expire until 2019, and these patents include methods of manufacture for oxidized glutathione formulated with various metals.
-In our dispute with ZAO BAM and ZAO BAM Research Laboratories (Russian companies, collectively referred to as "BAM"), one of the remedies BAM is seeking is the revocation of our rights in these compounds (see Part I - Item 3 - Legal Proceedings for discussion regarding our dispute with BAM).